unicode-org/conformance/README.md

 CLDR version, e.g., ICU73 uses data from CLDR 43, although multiple ICU releases may depend on the same CLDR data.

-For this reason, specifying a particular ICU version for test data or test executor or both
+For this reason, you can specify a particular ICU version for the test data, the test executor, or both.

 Each part of Data Driven Testing is designed to handle a specific ICU version.